ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

 **Level 1: Hardware**

-At runtime, only kernels compatible with the host machine's installed hardware can execute.
-As such, the top level of the hierarchy involves hardware comparisions using GFX architecture.
+At runtime, only kernels compatible with the device can execute.
+As such, the top level of the hierarchy involves hardware comparisons using GFX architecture.

 **Level 2: Operation**